chameleon-hpc/chameleon-apps/tools/tool_prediction_model/README.md

   }
   void *handle = dlopen(cham_tool_path, RTLD_LAZY|RTLD_LOCAL);
 ```
-*   So, we could use a env-variable to adapt at the compiling step.
+*   So, we could use an env-variable to adapt at the compiling step.
 Set CHAM_TOOL_DIR=`".../libtool.so"`
-*  To compile the tool, we use CMake (CMakeLists.txt for more detail).
+*  To compile the tool, we use CMake (CMakeLists.txt in more detail).
 Please rememeber to export ENV for Chameleon lib and Pytorch-C++ lib-folder.
     *   For Pytorch-C++, download here: https://pytorch.org/get-started/locally/.
 The version could be for Linux/LibTorch/C++, and with or without CUDA.
     *   Specify the path to CMake for compiling the tool (e.g., like the script in `./build/cmake-script.sh`).